Chakulia block: Geography

 “The district forms a part of the Chota Nagpur Plateau and is a hilly upland tract”.
 The Seraikela Dhalbhumgarh upland and the Dalma range are natural divisions of the district.
 The main rivers are the Subarnarekha and the Kharkai.

 The district consists of two subdivisions - (1) Dhalbhum subdivision with Patamda, Boram, Golmuri-cum-Jugsalai and Potka CD blocks, and (2) Ghatshila subdivision with Ghatshila, Dhalbhumgarh, Musabani, Dumaria, Gurbandha, Chakulia and Baharagora CD blocks.

 Chakulia CD block is bounded by the Jamboni CD block in the Jhargram district of the West Bengal state on the north and the east, Baharagora CD block on the south, and the Gurbandha and Dhalbhumgarh CD blocks on the west.
 Jhargram is a new district, carved out of Paschim Medinipur district, in West Bengal and maps are yet to be updated.

 Chakulia CD block has an area of 412.81 km2.Chakulia police station serves Chakulia CD block.
 The headquarters of Chakulia CD block is located at Chakulia town.

 Demographics

 Population

 According to the 2011 Census of India, Chakulia CD block had a total population of 108,810, all of which were rural.
 There were 54,960 (51%) males and 53,850 (49%) females.
 Population in the age range 0–6 years was 14,610.
 Scheduled Castes numbered 3,144 (2.89%) and Scheduled Tribes numbered 55,753 (51.24%).

-Note: There seems to be a mismatch between the ST and language figures.
-The figures quoted here are as officially published on the internet.
-Percentages have been calculated.